yonicd/sinew/README.md

 # Sinew

-Sinew is a R package that generates a Roxygen skeleton populated with information scraped from the function script.
+Sinew is a R package that generates a roxygen2 skeleton populated with information scraped from the function script.

 ## Functionality

-  - [makeOxygen](https://github.com/metrumresearchgroup/sinew#makeoxygen): Create skeleton for Roxygen2 documentation populated with information scraped from within the package function scripts.
+  - [makeOxygen](https://github.com/metrumresearchgroup/sinew#makeoxygen): Create skeleton for roxygen2 documentation populated with information scraped from within the package function scripts.
   - [makeImport](https://github.com/metrumresearchgroup/sinew#makeimport): Create import calls for DESCRIPTION, NAMESPACE and Roxygen2
   - [makeDictionary](https://github.com/metrumresearchgroup/sinew#makedictionary): Create an R file of all the unique roxygen parameter fields in a package R subdirectory.